IDIL Tracks

 The multi-scale interdisciplinary research used in modern Bio-Health requires that people working in the field be trained in a wide range of disciplines.
 In this sense, the “Sciences for Human Health (SH2)” pathway provides a new training curriculum within a higher education institution for young scientists, ranging from Master to PhD, while bringing together people with different backgrounds

-Based on this observation, the program (SH2) implements a dual curriculum in medicine and biology, to train future leaders, scientists and healthcare professionals in the field of Bio-Health.
-The training provides a solid grounding in key disciplines, and creates close links between training and research.
+Based on this observation, the program (SH2) offers a dual degree in medicine and biology to train future leaders, scientists, and healthcare professionals in the field of bio-health.
+The program provides students with a solid foundation in key disciplines while fostering close ties between education and research.

 This course is aimed at students from science and technology backgrounds who work closely with the healthcare sector (physicians, pharmacists, odontologists).

-Students must be motivated by fundamental research and have a degree in Life Sciences, with a specialization in one of the following 7 areas: Cancer Biology, Therapeutic Engineering and Bio-production in Health Biotechnology, Epigenetics, Genetics and Cell Biology (EpiGenBio), Infection Biology, Experimental and Regenerative Medicine (MER), Neuroscience, Quantitative Biology (qBio).
+The student must be motivated by basic research and hold a bachelor’s degree in Life Sciences, with a specialization in one of the following seven fields: Cancer Biology, Therapeutic Engineering and Bio-production in Health Biotechnology, Epigenetics, Genetics, and Cell Biology (EpiGenBio), Infection Biology, Experimental and Regenerative Medicine (MER), Neurosciences, Quantitative Biology (qBio).

-The "Sciences for Human Health (SH2)" pathway combines advanced teaching and excellent research to develop innovative thinking in students, and raise their awareness of the impact of the environment on human health.
-The research program is in line with MUSE's ambition to support excellence in basic and clinical research in the field of Bio-Health.
-It offers multidisciplinary and integrative research, from genetics to molecular and experimental medicine, to develop quantitative biology and new therapeutic and diagnostic strategies for human health.
-This master's degree prepares students for tomorrow's quantitative and personalized medicine.
+The “Sciences for Human Health (SH2)” program combines advanced coursework with cutting-edge research to foster innovative thinking among students and raise their awareness of the environment’s impact on human health.
+The research program is in line with MUSE’s mission: to support excellence in basic and clinical research in the field of Bio-Health.
+It offers multidisciplinary and integrative research, ranging from genetics to molecular and experimental medicine, to advance quantitative biology as well as new therapeutic and diagnostic strategies for human health.
+This master’s program prepares students for the quantitative and personalized medicine of the future.

 Contact